Last updated: August 8, 2018 at 15:32 pm

 Location, Location, Location

 This will make or break your camping expedition in the rain.
-Pick the site where to pitch your tent very carefully, and exercise common sense.
-During and after heavy rainfall, water will collect at the bottom of hills and seep into valleys and crevices, forming pools and puddles.
+Pick the site where to pitch your tent very carefully, and use your common sense.
+During and after heavy rainfall, water will collect at the bottom of hills and seep into valleys, forming pools and puddles.

 Now’s the time to whip out your impeccable storage skills.
-Think of the items that are most easily destroyed by water first, such as firestarting materials, books, paper money, electronic devices, food and other perishables, and wrap them up tightly in impermeable plastic bags for protection.
-Socks and other components of your gear that you aren’t wearing should also be wrapped in plastic bags, which are very effective at keeping water out, cheap and easy to obtain.
+Think of the items that are most easily destroyed by water first, such as firestarting materials, books, money, electronic devices, food and other perishables, and wrap them up in plastic bags for protection.
+Socks and other components of your gear that you aren’t wearing should also be wrapped in plastic bags, which are very effective at keeping water out, while being super cheap and easy to get your hands on.

 This is the single most essential life-saver item to take with you on a camping trip in the rain.
 Think in multiples!
 You’ll need at least one large sheet of tarpaulin to place above the tent so you can pitch with ease in a downpour, as well as an extra one to place underneath the tent floor for added waterproof protection.